Agency reverses course on Trump’s Alabama hurricane claim

 The statement from NOAA contrasts with comments the agency’s spokesman, Chris Vaccaro, made Sunday.
 “The current forecast path of Dorian does not include Alabama,” Vaccaro said at the time.

+Furtado said NOAA’s statement and the president’s Twitter “war on weather” are undermining confidence in meteorologists, adding, “The job just got harder because of this issue.”

+University of Georgia meteorology professor Marshall Shepherd, former president of the American Meteorology Society, simply responded, “OMG.”

-Brian McNoldy, hurricane researcher at the University of Miami, cited the focus that NOAA placed on “tropical force winds” in its Friday evening statement.
+Brian McNoldy, a hurricane researcher at the University of Miami, cited the focus that NOAA placed on “tropical force winds” in its Friday evening statement.
 He said the first assertion about such winds from Dorian affecting Alabama is fine, but the second assertion “seems to be excessive.”

 McNoldy said the National Weather Service “had the right tone and message for the time.
 Alabama, for some time, was on the fringe of probabilities of experiencing tropical storm winds.
 That is not very threatening.”

+“The Birmingham office was correct,” said a NOAA staffer familiar with the situation but speaking on the condition of anonymity for fear of being fired in reprisal.

+MIT meteorology professor Kerry Emanuel said Trump’s “broadcast of false information is inexcusable.”

 NOAA’s mission is to understand and predict changes in the Earth’s environment.
 It is part of the Commerce Department, overseen by Secretary Wilbur Ross.
+The White House did not immediately respond to a question of whether someone at the White House had asked NOAA to issue its statement.

-Associated Press writers Seth Borenstein and Hope Yen contributed to this report.
+Associated Press writer Hope Yen contributed to this report.